Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/ttimeline.md

-the british are to blame for every"-thing"; https://youtu.be/MctZeIxvac4 why would aryansanskrits not support this theory? it's so weakminded it won't work, and they never controlled the dense jungles of india like the airheaded deserts egypt indian migration theory; bodhidharma, the shaolin abbotts translator, buddha,.. china v taiwan any genetic evidence that westerners migrated can't prove they also called themselves aryans, nor had any"-thing" to do c̄ hinduism; besides pilgrimmaging the holy land as converts from indian migration theory, or bringing no"-thing" other than conflict; attempting forced conversion, theft,.. why the westerners want to claim hinduism is anyones' best guess; their' claim that they're all going to hell is undisputed, and it's admirable they are recognising our superiority, and questionable why they don't join us, but i guess all that remains, however improbable, must be the truth #karmi(e)s #mayavadi(e)s #..
+the british are to blame for every"-thing"; https://youtu.be/MctZeIxvac4 why would aryansanskrits not support this theory? it's so weakminded it won't work, and they never controlled the dense jungles of india like the airheaded deserts egypt indian migration theory; buddha, bodhidharma, the shaolin abbotts translator, dewasarm, srinivasa ramanujan, prabhupada, shyam,.. china v taiwan any genetic evidence that westerners migrated can't prove they also called themselves aryans, nor had any"-thing" to do c̄ hinduism; besides pilgrimmaging the holy land as converts from indian migration theory, or bringing no"-thing" other than conflict; attempting forced conversion, theft,.. why the westerners want to claim hinduism is anyones' best guess; their' claim that they're all going to hell is undisputed, and it's admirable they are recognising our superiority, and questionable why they don't join us, but i guess all that remains, however improbable, must be the truth #karmi(e)s #mayavadi(e)s #..